 It only took us about four days to pass through Zambia.
 What was originally just a transit through ended up being awesome fun.
 We loved the challenge of the insane potholes, the offroad highways to nowhere, the beers and the zombie antelope.
 One challenge remained.
 To exit the country by road.
 Advertisements

 We took this photo in Kabwe, central Zambia.
-We had been driving from sunrise to sunset, and I had blown up at my travel mates an hour earlier under the stress of the long days.
+We had been driving from sunrise to sunset, and I had had a mini-freakout at my travel mates an hour earlier under the stress of the long days.
 We were shattered, we needed beer, and we finally found this chance to relax before the sun went down.

 Zambia was zooming past at great speed as we crossed it’s great arterial highway.
 Golden brown scrubland, dry skeletal trees, yellow-tinged earth, low rolling hills.
 Small villages clustered by the highway, clusters of tiny thatch huts with people and livestock standing around, sweeping leaves or carrying bales of wood.
-Tomato sellers and potters had stalls set up to sell to passers-by, their wares lined up in their hundreds alongside the tarmac.Read more
+This truly felt like wild Africa.

 We arrived in Livingstone just before dusk.
 The streets basked in the orange glow of the setting sun.
 This was an exciting time in our Africa road trip – after we drank some gin and tonics and a camped on the shores of the Zambeze – we’d be seeing Victoria Falls.